antongomez/antongomez/README.md

 I am a Master's student in Artificial Intelligence at the University of Santiago de Compostela (USC).
 Additionally, I am continuing to develop my undergraduate thesis in Computer Engineering, focused on the classification of multispectral images using Generative Adversarial Networks (GANs).

 ### Trajectory :briefcase:
+ - :mag: I'm currently working at CiTIUS with a research scholarship, continuing my bachelor's thesis by exploring the use of GANs for classifying multispectral images.
  - :books: I'm studying a master degree in Artificial Intelligence at [USC](https://www.usc.gal/en/studies/masters/engineering-and-architecture/masters-degree-artificial-intelligence).
  - :man_student: I studied Maths and Computer Engineering at [USC](https://www.usc.gal/en/studies/degrees/engineering-and-architecture/double-degree-informatics-engineering-and-mathematics).
  - :abacus: During last months of 2023, I worked as a research assistant at [CITMAga](https://citmaga.gal/en/home) in statistical classification.